devmotheg/chat-app/README.md

 # Blogging App

 A poor man's attempt to build an efficient realtime chat application...
-(Spoiler... kinda failed.)
+(Spoiler: kinda failed.)

 ## Table of contents